sharils/slides/20201017-12-hours-away/index.md

 ## FIXED OFFICE HOUR

 - Ensure there is no constant over night superhero
-- People have smarter to finish things before taking off
 - Less interference to rest time
 - People have time for their own growth
 - Prevent procrastination
+- People become smarter to finish things before taking off

 ----

 ## POMODORO TECHNIQUE

-- Help identify internal interruption and external interruption
 - Help prevent procrastination
 - Help us not to be blocked for too long
+- Help identify internal interruption and external interruption

 ----